 The super generous folks at Buff Headwear and Mesh Marketing recently gave me the opportunity to review 3 Buff Headwear products: the Buff Seamless Headband, the Merino Wool Buff, and the Reversible Polar Buff.

-Buff Seamless Headband today and review the two other Buffs at a later date.
+I will be reviewing the Buff Seamless Headband today and review the two other Buffs at a later date.
 Although the products are similar, they are actually each a unique product with different uses for various conditions, and I feel they each deserve their own review.

 About Buff Headwear